IOUJared/zen-rosepine/README.md

 # Zen Rosé Pine
-A theme around the Rosé Pine colors for the Zen-browser.
+All natural pine, faux fur and a bit of soho vibes for the classy minimalist.
 Click install and enjoy!

 ![Rose Pine Preview](./preview.png)